 The 2011 vintage is one of the coolest in the last 15 years.
 Still, we can compare it to a warm vintage in the Bordeaux area.
 The average temperature in the spring, summer and fall were a bit cooler compared to 2010.
 There was little rainfall during summer and through harvest, which took place in two weeks of November.
-When the fruit was harvested, it had relatively low brix, but enough to provide richness and balance, considering all the wines are naturally around 14 percent to 14.5 percent alcohol.
+When the fruit was harvested, it had relatively low brix, but enough to provide richness and balance, considering all the wines are in the 14%-14.5% alcohol range, naturally.
 The extra hang-time of the clusters was very beneficial for creating complex wines without being overly jammy.
 We can compare the conditions of the 2011 vintage as being very similar to our inaugural vintage in 1999.